Exact Recursive Probabilistic Programming: A Probabilistic Programming Language

-\subsubsection{Global definitions}
+\subsubsection{Global Definitions}

 The \lstinline{define} keyword introduces a global definition, which can recursively use any global variable.
-Because global variables are classical, they allow us to express recursion, as \cref{ex:loop,ex:inconsistent,ex:parity-producer-consumer,ex:parity-producer-consumer_defunc,ex:parity-tree-refun,ex:counter} demonstrated.
-Global variables are `call-by-name' in the sense that each use of a global variable evaluates to a fresh copy of its definition's right-hand side.
+Because global variables are nonlinear, they allow us to express recursion, as \cref{ex:loop,ex:inconsistent,ex:parity-producer-consumer,ex:parity-producer-consumer_defunc,ex:parity-tree-refun} demonstrated.
+Global variables are `call-by-name' in the sense that they are bound to computations rather than values: each use of a global variable evaluates to a fresh copy of its definition's right-hand side.
 So the following program is well-typed, because each use of \lstinline{f} creates a new $\lambda$-expression that is used once:

 But the following is not well-typed, because \lstinline{g} is used twice.